AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/README.md

 <img align="right" width="100" height="100" src="https://github.com/AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/blob/master/octo.gif">

 <p> <b>
 My name is Abdelrahman Hamdy and I am a software developer.
-I'm from Egypt. i have a passion for learning and sharing my knowledge. currently, I improve my skills to be a data scientist in the field of physics.
+I'm from Egypt.
+I have a passion for learning and sharing my knowledge. currently, I improve my skills to be a data scientist in the field of physics.
 2019 I have found my small company called Orion technology working in Web development and ERP system.
 Apart from coding I have great passion in many certain things such as studying mathematics, reading etc... .
 </b> </p>

 ## :books: Math person

 <p> <b>
 My passion for mathematics is unlimited, I self-studying mathematics as a journey to take GRE in Math or double major in physics and mathematics.
 </b></p>

 ## :telescope: physics

 <p> <b>
 My ultimate goal in my life study and obtain a PhD in physics and use my skill in coding and data science in research and discover new things form data coming from telescopes and large hydron collider at CERN.
 </b> </p>